nokia-eda/docs/docs/getting-started/units-of-automation.md

 As a Kubernetes citizen, EDA represents its resources via [Custom Resources (CRs)][CR-k8s-doc] of Kubernetes that can be created using multiple methods including the Kubernetes (K8s) API, the EDA API, or through a User Interface (UI).

 You probably wonder what resources are available in EDA and how to interact with them.
 Great question!
-EDA resources become available as soon as you install an [**EDA Application**](../apps/app-store.md) which is a way to extend EDA with new resources and capabilities.
+EDA resources become available as soon as you install an [**EDA Application**](../apps/app-store.md) which is a way to extend EDA with new resources and capabilities on the fly.
 Applications may be provided by anyone: Nokia, our partners or indie developers - EDA is an open platform!

 Nothing beats a hands-on experience, so let's learn more about Resources by following a short but powerful example of configuring a fabric on top of our 3-node topology deployed as part of our [playground](try-eda.md).

 ## A Fabric resource

 You heard it right!
-We will configure a DC fabric using a single EDA resource in a fully declarative way.
+We will configure a DC fabric using a single EDA resource in a fully declarative and reliable way.
 The Fabric resource is a high-level abstraction that allows you to define a fabric configuration suitable for environments ranging from small, single-node edge configurations to large, complex multi-tier and multi-pod networks.

 /// admonition | What is a Fabric?
     type: subtle-question